drewtempelmeyer/email-boilerplate/README.md

 # gulp-email-boilerplate

 Makes email design and development easier.
-Compile your SCSS, inline CSS, and easily test your email with [Litmus](https://litmus.com/).
+Compile your SCSS, HAML, inline CSS, and easily test your email with [Litmus](https://litmus.com/).

 ### Requirements